lilyhou/windows-iot/windows-iot/iot-enterprise/FAQ.md

 Microsoft [System Center Configuration (SCCM)](https://docs.microsoft.com/system-center/), a solution typically used by IT departments, works with IoT Enterprise under current support terms.
 There is an exception process if your customer requires SCCM on IoT Core – please contact us with that request.

 ### Mobile Device Management (MDM)
-You can use [Intune](https://docs.microsoft.com/mem/intune/fundamentals/what-is-intune) (and other Non-Microsoft MDMs like: VMWare AirWatch, MobileIron, etc) with both IoT Enterprise and IoT Core, again this is a solution typically administered by IT departments.
+You can use [Intune](https://docs.microsoft.com/mem/intune/fundamentals/what-is-intune) (and other Non-Microsoft MDMs like: VMWare AirWatch, MobileIron, etc.) with both IoT Enterprise and IoT Core, again this is a solution typically administered by IT departments.

 ### Azure IoT
 You can also build your own device management using [Azure IoT Device Twin and the Azure Device Agent](https://github.com/ms-iot/azure-client-tools/blob/master/docs/device-agent/device-agent.md) for IoT Core/IoT Enterprise.
 This method is mostly used by IoT Solution Operators.

 ### Device Update Center
 [Device Update Center (DUC)](https://docs.microsoft.com/windows-hardware/service/iot/using-device-update-center) is available for IoT Core today.
-DUC is not really device management.
-It is update control which exists before device management in the control chain.
-Which means you (or your customers) can still use device management if you choose DUC.
-This method is mostly used by appliance device builders.
+DUC is not really device management, but it is included in this list for completeness.
+DUC is update control which is staged before device management in the control chain.
+This means that you (or your customers) can still use device management if you choose DUC for upstream control.
+This service is often used in conjunction with Azure Device Agent by appliance device builders.